codeskyblue/travelexec/README.md

 ## travelexec

-This is tool is for qa-test.
-It find all test files and execute it, Judge a case is ok depends on if the exitcode eq 0.
+This is command tool for program test.
+He will help you travel the directories and find all files and execute specified command.

-(golang binary bool) travel file tree and call exec (like find + xargs, but offers more functions)

-Only tested on linux.
+So I called it `travelexec`.

+This program is write by golang.
+To got the command tool, need to install golang development before. (**Only tested in linux**)

-## How to use
+### How to install
-first download binary file(through gobuild.io) to you system, and add it to your $PATH
+1. install golang(skip it if already exists), see how to install: <http://golang.org/doc/install>
+2. run `go get github.com/codeskyblue/travelexec`

+### QuickStart
-for example, there are 2 test file need to run.
+for example, there are 2 test file in the current directory.

  	test_a.py
 	test_b.py

-There are two thing we need to case about.

-1. find out which file to run
-2. specify how to run this test file

-travelexec use regext to match files.
+run through

         travelexec -I '^test_.*\.py$' -c 'python {}'

-travelexec will filter out files which basename match `^test_.*\.py$`, before call shell, filename will replace `{}`

-so, the following command will be executed.
+use regex `^test_.*\.py$` to find files. `{}` will be replaced as filename.
+The result is same as

         python test_a.py
         python test_b.py

-result will be saved into test.html.

 ### config file support
+with config file, you don't need to prepare parameters for command.

+first, generete a sample config file. default config file is `.travel.yml`

-  travelexec -I '^test_.*\.py$' -c 'python {}' --init
+        travelexec --init

-after you run this command, a conf file `.travel.yml` will be generated.
-Next time, you just need to run `travelexec`, that is very helpful to save old settings.
+### how to run last failed files.
         travelexec --reload

-this command will only run last failed test cases.

 ### integerate with jenkins
 add such command into **Execute Shell**